mborgerson/wiki-export/wiki/BIOS.md

 For information how these sections are used, see [Boot Process](/wiki/Boot_Process "wikilink").

-### MCPX Initialization Table
+### NV2A Initialization Table

-From 0x00000000 - 0x0000007F

-The first DWORD is a pointer to a table of values that the MCPX core uses to initialize itself, but with the least-significant bit always set to 1.
+The first DWORD is a pointer to a table of values that the NV2A northbridge uses to initialize itself, but with the least-significant bit always set to 1 (likely some sort of sanity check).
 The second DWORD is the unmodified table pointer.
-On all Xbox BIOS, the MCPX initialization table is always at file offset 8, virtual address 0xFF000008.
+On all Xbox BIOS, the NV2A initialization table is always at file offset 8, virtual address 0xFF000008.

-The first DWORD of the MCPX initialization table is the magic number 0x2B16D065 (called the “boot header”).
+The first DWORD of the NV2A initialization table is the magic number 0x2B16D065 (called the “boot header”).
 The purpose of the remaining values in the table is unknown.

+### MCPX Initialization Table

+This is a table of values used to initialize the MCPX southbridge.
+It *must* be placed at offset 0x70 in the ROM image.

 ### xcodes